 The devices we love aren’t cheap.
 Protect them with Asurion Home+.

 We’ll cover your favorite home tech plus provide 24/7 live support, all for less than $1 per day.

 How do mesh networks work and what are their advantages?

-Think of a mesh network as having multiple smaller routers, all working together to provide the best experience those using Wi-Fi in your home—which, with today's amazing tech, can be everyone from the adults streaming movies, to the baby's camera monitor, to the dog's automatic pet feeder.
+Think of a mesh network as having multiple smaller routers, all working together to provide the best experience for those using Wi-Fi in your home—which, with today's amazing tech, can be everyone from the adults streaming movies, to the baby's camera monitor, to the dog's automatic pet feeder.
 A wireless mesh network ensures the best connection for every device, regardless of its location in your home.
 Devices will hop between connection points as you move from room to room, and the mesh network devices will determine the most efficient way to send and receive data.

 Do you need a wireless mesh network for your home?

 If your home has multiple floors and walls, your Wi-Fi signal is likely not strong enough using just a traditional router.
 This makes you the perfect candidate for a mesh network system.
 If your home is on the smaller side (less than 1500 sq. ft.), your better bet may be trying a wireless range extender first to try and improve Wi-Fi dead zones.

 If you're working to build your ultimate smart home, you may consider a mesh router simply for the fact you can manage it remotely using your smartphone.

 What is the best Wi-Fi mesh network system?